IOC sees positive strides in Tokyo's preparations for 2020 games

 But the city got some encouragement from London mayor Boris Johnson, whose city hosted the 2012 Games and who said at a news conference that London had confidence that Tokyo will be able to pull it off.

-"Large parts of the media, large parts of the media will remain resolutely skeptical, if not hostile..." he said in a later speech.
+"Large parts of the media, large parts of the media will remain resolutely sceptical, if not hostile..." he said in a later speech.

 "Suddenly, as the event itself draws near, their mood will change and it will be as if the sun has come out."